Wilfred/wilfred.github.com/_posts/2016-09-25-searching-a-million-lines-of-lisp.markdown

 Time for another Emacs adventure!

-I got Smalltalk envy again recently.
-In Smalltalk, I can use the finder to find all direct callers of a method ('message sends' in Smalltalk jargon).

-In Emacs, however, you're outta luck.
-There's no way to find all the callers of a function or macro.
+In Emacs today, there's no way to find all the callers of a function or macro.
 Most Emacsers just grab their favourite text search tool.

 We can do better.
 It just wouldn't be Emacs without a litle fanatical tool building.
 How hard can it be?